-Delivery: 2 x 2-hour Attend Anywhere online workshops
+Delivery: 2 x 2hour workshops - In person

 Anxiety is something we all experience from time to time.
 Most people can relate to those anxious, butterfly feelings when doing something which feels uncertain or feeling fearful about sitting exams, a medical appointment, going to the dentist.
 It is a natural feeling and can be useful, as it warns us when we need to take-action, when we may be in danger or can even help us to perform better.
 This workshop will look at the different types of anxiety, possible causes and how you can manage these feelings.
 You will have the opportunity to discuss your own personal experiences whilst learning from others.